 10 of 10

 The richness of this sauce is perfect for brisket.
 The maple syrup gives it a savory sweetness that works perfectly with the smoky flavor of the meat.
-This sauce is great on brisket, but also a fantastic general purpose barbecue sauce.
+This sauce is so on brisket, but also a fantastic general purpose barbecue sauce.